quantifish/TagGrowth/examples/case_study/README.md

 # Case Study - Antarctic toothfish

+Antarctic toothfish are large...

+## Methods

+We identified those fish that had been tagged...

+## Results

 This folder contains all the code requied to fit a model.
 Model outputs are placed in each of the version folders depending on which random-effects are being fitted.
-The models run, if they were pdH and the folders they are stored in is summarised in the table below.
+The models run, if they were positive definitive Hessian (pdH) and the folders they are stored in is summarised in the table below.

 | Random effects | pdH | Folder |